-Certum does not issue certificates to entities that reside in countries where the law of Republic of Poland prohibit doing business.
+Certum does not issue certificates to entities that reside in countries where the law of Republic of Poland prohibits doing business.

-In terms of Guidelines for the Issuance and Management of Extended Validation Certificates and Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates, the EV SSL and EV Code Signing certificates can only be issued to Private Organizations, Government Entities, Business Entities and Non-Commercial Entity subjects.
+In terms of Guidelines for the Issuance and Management of Extended Validation Certificates and Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates, the EV SSL and EV Code Signing certificates can only be issued to Private Organizations, Government Entities, Business Entities and Non-Commercial Entity subjects.
 Certum does not issue EV SSL and EV Code Signing certificates to the natural persons.

 Before issuing the website authentication certificate, Certum compares the data from the certificate request with the internal database of the previously revoked certificates and rejected certificate requests.
-If the certificate was revoked or Certum rejected a given certificate request for users security reasons, the request for a new certificate may be rejected.
+If the certificate was revoked or Certum rejected a given certificate request for users' security reasons, the request for a new certificate may be rejected.

-4.1.2 Enrollment process and Resposibilities
+4.1.2 Enrollment process and Responsibilities